 The Sydney Juris Doctor is regarded as an AQF level 9 Masters Degree (extended) under the Australian Qualifications Framework)

 Admission to candidature for the Juris Doctor requires a bachelor’s degree from any discipline other than Law.
 Students are assessed on a combination of a secondary school leaving qualification such as the NSW Higher School Certificate (including national and international equivalents) and completed tertiary study.
+Where a secondary qualification is not available, applicants will be assessed on their degree alone.
 English language requirements must be met where these are not demonstrated by sufficient qualifications taught in English.
 Applicants are ranked by merit and offers for available places are issued according to the ranking.

 How to apply